ibm-cloud-docs/RegistryImages/datashield-nginx/index.md

 # Getting started with the `datashield-nginx` image
 {: #datashield-nginx_starter}

 This container image provides protection for data that is in use by running NGINX in the Data Shield environment.
-For more information about the service and what it means to protect your data in use, you can learn [about the service](/docs/services/data-shield?topic=data-shield-about#about).
+For more information about the service and what it means to protect "data in use", see the [IBM Cloud Data Shield documentation](/docs/services/data-shield?topic=data-shield-about#about).
 {: shortdesc}

 You can access the images that are provided by {{site.data.keyword.IBM}} by using the command line, see [IBM public images](/docs/services/Registry?topic=registry-public_images#public_images).